FontysVenlo/esd-workshop-arangodb_esd/workshopExercises.md

 5. Run some basic queries for selecting, deleting based on an attribute, inserting new entries.

+6. Create a new document collection named "reports" for handling accident reports.
+Create a new edge collection called "involvedIn".
+Insert entries in such a way that a report is connected to both a car and its owner from their relevant collections.
+Create a new GeneralGraph showing their relationship.

-6. Create and enforce schemas for each collection:
+7. Create and enforce schemas for each collection:
  -
  - **Attention!** In edge collections, the "_from" and "_to" fields also have to be defined as part of the schema.